Kristina01111000/lavendersite/README.md

 -  only doesn't work for the admin when logged in, why?

 - needed to manually sync to update prices from square
-- banner image edited in the column on the right, did you upload the images into wordpress?

 - I'll set up the applications
 - she is double checking the images for the plants, 3 were wrong